 The principal fundraiser, The Havenly Affair, takes place in the fall of each year.
 As with any event, there are many opportunities available to suit anyone’s area of interest.
 In addition to guild-sponsored fundraisers, there are others that need helping hands.
 The Haven Board of Directors sponsors a golf tournament in the spring and The Space Coast Runners Assoc. sponsors a 5K run also held in the spring.
 Both events need willing volunteers.

 The Lamb Shoppe, a “dressed up” thrift shop, is located at 1765 South Patrick Drive in Indian Harbour Beach.
 The shop is open Monday-Saturday from 10:00 am to 3:00 pm.
 Many hands are needed to complete all the tasks involved in running a small business.
 But it’s not all work as fun and fellowship are in great abundance.
-In 2006 and 2007, the Lamb Shoppe was able to contribute $100,000.00 to The Haven!
+The Lamb Shoppe is able to contribute over $100,000.00 to The Haven every year!